Encharted Cook

 1 Egg White, 2 Tablespoons Cold Water, 2 Tablespoons Sparkling White Sugar

 • Bake.
 Bake the scones for 24 to 28 minutes or until set and edges are lightly browned.
-Using a metal spatula, immediately move the scones from the cookie sheet to wire cooling racks.
+Using a metal spatula, transfer the scones immediately from the cookie sheet to wire cooling racks.

 Video